puppetlabs/trapperkeeper/README.md

 Projects that wish to package themselves as "plugin" .jars should build an uberjar containing all of their dependencies.
-However, there is one caveat here - Trapperkeeper *and all of its depenedencies* should be excluded from the uberjar.
+However, there is one caveat here - Trapperkeeper *and all of its dependencies* should be excluded from the uberjar.
 If the exclusions are not defined correctly, Trapperkeeper will fail to start because there will be duplicate versions of classes/namespaces on the classpath.